Ficks Crossing, Queensland: Geography

-Barambah Creek loosely bounds the locality to the north-east and east, while its tribuatary Yellow Waterhole Creek loosely bounds the locality to the south-east.
+Barambah Creek loosely bounds the locality to the north-east and east, while its tributary Yellow Waterhole Creek loosely bounds the locality to the south-east.

 The Bunya Highway enters the locality from the north-east (Murgon), crossing Barambah Creek on the John Krebs Bridge, and exits to the west (Wondai).

 The land use is predominantly grazing on native vegetation.

 History

 The locality presumably takes its name from the Ficks Crossing ford over Barambah Creek.
 The low-level bridge was constructed over the creek at the crossing in 1917.
 The approaches to the bridge were carried away by flood water in 1923.
 In 1935, ongoing problems with the low-level bridge resulted in a request to the Queensland Government to build a high-level bridge.
 A weir for irrigation just upstream of the crossing was also proposed.

 Ficks Crossing National Fitness Camp operated at 47 Ficks Crossing Road from 1980 to 2008.

 The Silver Lining School in Ficks Crossing was established in 2019 with a program for young men.
 In 2021, a program for young women was introduced.